Cost of Living in Miami: Everything You Need to Know

 Famed for its vibrant culture and wonderful weather, Miami has attracted a diverse population throughout the years, which has made it an exciting and multicultural metropolis on par with other major cities around the world.
 No wonder, then, why more and more people think about it as a permanent location and not just a vacation destination.
 However, before making the move, it’s important to consider the cost of living in Miami and that’s what we’re here for!

-In this guide, we’ll explore everything you need to know: give you a Miami cost of living comparison to the national average and other cities; how recent changes in its population and inflation have affected what it’s like to live here; we’ll give you a breakdown of all necessary living costs; and give an estimate of how much you should earn to lead a comfortable life in the Magic City.
+In this guide, we’ll explore everything you need to know: give you a Miami cost of living comparison to the national average and other cities; how recent changes in its population and inflation have affected what it’s like to live here; we’ll give you a breakdown of all necessary living costs; and give an estimate of how much you should earn to lead a comfortable life in the Magic City in 2024.
 Ready?
 Let’s go!

-Is It Expensive to Live in Miami?
+— First off, Is It Expensive to Live in Miami in 2024?

-Miami has acquired a reputation as an expensive city.
+In recent years, Miami has acquired a reputation as an expensive city.
 It wasn’t always like that and even now it depends on who you ask.
 According to a November 2023 report from the Council for Community and Economic Research, Miami is 15.3% more expensive than the average of 269 urban areas in the country, and a U.S. News report ranked it in the fourth position among the most expensive cities in the U.S. This comes as no surprise since, for decades, Miami has been an iconic city and coveted travel destination, attracting celebrities and high-net-worth individuals from across the globe.

 However, when you compare it to other major hubs in the U.S., the Magic City is cheaper across the board when it comes to the cost of housing, utilities, and food.
 For example, Miami is definitely less expensive than Los Angeles, the latter being 47.3% more costly than the U.S. average.
 And if Manhattan were its own city, it’d be way more expensive than Miami, as it surpasses the national average by 127.8 points!